martinberlin/e-ink/README.md

 --------
 - Arduino library for E-Ink display(1.54, 2.3, 2.9) made by HelTec Automation(TM)
 - Now this library allows three sizes of e-ink to run on the "AVR" , "ESP32" , "ESP8266" development board.
-- **Check the provided platformio.ini configuratiom file and adapt it to your needs**
+- **Check the provided platformio.ini configuration file and adapt it to your needs**

 ## Installing